yoyosource/BOTC-HomeBrew/Minion/README.md

 Each night* chose a good player; they chose life or death.
 If they chose life, the demon learns who the Storyteller thinks is the best kill.

 ## ![](Thug/.image_big.png) [Thug](Thug)
-Each night, choose a player and a potion; tomorrow they are "mad" that they are holding it or they might receive it.
+Each night, choose a player and a potion; tomorrow they are \"mad\" that they are holding it or they might receive it.